JamesPImes/pyTRS/readme.md

 ## Functionality and Highlights

-See [the documentation](https://github.com/JamesPImes/pyTRS/blob/master/documentation/documentation.md) for full functionality.
+See [the quick-start guide](https://github.com/JamesPImes/pyTRS/blob/master/documentation/quickstart.md) for a more full accounting of the functionality.
 However, below is a broad-strokes explanation of what pyTRS can do.